siara-cc/sqlite_micro_logger_js/README.md

 # Sqlite µLogger

+NOTE: This repo is still under development and not available for use yet.
+The C version is available for use and can be found at https://github.com/siara-cc/sqlite_micro_logger_c

 Sqlite µLogger is a Fast and Lean database logger that can log data into Sqlite databases even with SRAM as low as 2kb.

 # Features